 Contact the Assistant Dean and Program Director, Amanda Crispel

 Gameplay systems, narratives, levels, quests, puzzles, worlds: these are the areas of expertise for game designers.
 Equal parts a creative and analytical person and a builder, a student in the Game Design major has a passion for mapping out, developing and creating the gameplay that defines a player's unique game experience.

 Through our Upside-Down Curriculum, you'll take relevant courses, including Game History & Development and Introduction to Game Design, in your first year at Champlain.
 This gives you an advantage of gaining hands-on knowledge about your major from the start.
 Build your portfolio using state-of-the-art technology resources at Champlain's new cutting-edge multimedia, 3-D art and game production labs.

-An important aspect of the Game Design major is the collaborative environment of our Game Studio, where Game Design majors work with their counterparts in Game Art & Animation and Game Programming, as well as Game Production Management majors, to build games from start to finish.
+An important aspect of the Game Design major is the collaborative environment of our Game Studio, in which Game Design majors work with their counterparts in Game Art & Animation and Game Programming, as well as Game Production Management majors, to build games from start to finish.
 The Game Studio replicates a professional game development setting to give you a firsthand understanding of how creative teams collaborate to develop individual game assets and coordinate them into a functional product.
 To see student work and find out more, visit gamestudio.champlain.edu.

 The Sonic Art specialization focuses on immersion in technical aspects of sound and music production, including signal flow, mixing, mastering, compression and online delivery.
 Learn more about this specialization.

-Study in Montreal, Canada, one of the world's largest game development centers—only 90 miles from our Burlington, VT, campus.
+Study in Montreal, Canada, one of the world's largest game development centers—only 90 miles from our Burlington, Vermont, campus.
 With internship opportunities, the Montreal International Game Summit, the Montreal chapter of the International Game Developers Association and a campus director with game industry experience, Game Design students have amazing opportunities to create strong connections.
 Courses in Montreal are taught by game industry professionals at the main campus.
 Explore our study abroad options.